Adventurous route that combines the Great Valley Trail with the Paulinskill Valley and Sussex Branch rail-trails.

 3.9 – Pass a marker post with “JC 69” and almost immediately cross over an unmarked wide path.
 Cross a power line cut with a view.

 4.9 – Cross Plotts Road and go downhill a bit.
 Soon a waterfall is on the left, below the trail.
-This may be harder to see with leaves on the trees.
+This may be harder to see with leaves on the trees, or may be not flowing at all if it’s been dry.

 Fun Facts: Find out how Len Frank lead a grassroots conservation effort to the turn the former railway into a recreation trail.